How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 Caroline Rideout does sales and marketing at Verblio, and was previously a content strategist at a digital marketing agency.
 With over five years of SEO and content marketing experience, she’s thrilled to be bringing her expertise to Verblio’s diverse base.

-Kali Bizzul is Verblio’s marketing manager and the editor/strategist of Verblio’s own content and blog strategy, where she lives and breathes content marketing while overseeing a team of in-house contributors and freelance writers.
+Kali Bizzul is Verblio’s former marketing manager and the editor/strategist of Verblio’s own content and blog strategy, where she lives and breathes content marketing while overseeing a team of in-house contributors and freelance writers.

 Molly Krumholz is Verblio’s former head of freelance content writers, a position that means figuring out how to empower over 3,000 freelancers to be successful, and match them with customers to write for over 1,400 businesses every month.